Madhuparna04/LearningGameForKids/README.md

 Note: The contents of flashcards and objects in the webGL Build may not appear, because the firebase database for the project is deleted.
-PLease use your own database with new content for the game.
+Please use your own database with new content for the game.